Muzzles are a contentious topic among dog owners. It’s no surprise since they are misunderstood and often misused by dog owners.

 Popular Muzzle Styles

-- HEAT SHAPE FOR CUSTOM FIT: Like a mouth-guard, the Baskerville Ultra Muzzle can be heat-shaped to...
+- SHAPE FOR CUSTOM FIT: Like a mouth-guard, the Ultra Muzzle can be HEAT SHAPED using warm water to...

 This muzzle is a cage made of metal or plastic that fits over your dog’s snout.
 It looks uncomfortable, but it’s actually the most comfortable muzzle for dogs, because it allows them to pant, drink and eat dry food.